Last Updated: July 20, 2021

 It should be understood while perusing the table that the 75th percentile denotes the score that made those students outperform 75% of the students who took the test.
-Ideally, one should aim for a score higher than the 75th percentile and otherwise one should aim for a score near the same in order to be able to get admission in that particular college/ university.
+Ideally, one should aim for a score higher than the 75th percentile and otherwise one should aim for a score nearly the same in order to be able to get admission to that particular college/university.

 But this doesn't mean that a high SAT score is sufficient to procure a college seat.
-Perfect SAT scores have still been rejected by universities if the other parts of the application appears weak.
-In other words, even if your SAT score is below average, with great letters of recommendation and an exemplary college application, you will be able to get the seat that you desire.
+Perfect SAT scores have still been rejected by universities if the other parts of the application appear weak.
+In other words, even if one’s SAT score is below average, with great letters of recommendation and an exemplary college application

 SAT Scores-General Information

-Reading the score report may require an extra interest and learning.
+Reading the score report may require extra learning.
 The report will have red/yellow/green symbols next to the section scores.
-This shows your readiness for going to college/ university after you graduate.
-And obviously, only the green symbol conveys that you are ready for college.
-The yellow depicts the idea that more work has to be put in whereas the red conveys the message that you are not quite ready for stepping into higher education as of now.
-Do NOT take the report as a fact since it is not an IQ test but only reflects the amount of information you have retained from school.
+This shows the candidate’s readiness for going to college/university after they graduate.
+And obviously, only the green symbol conveys that the candidate is ready for college.
+The yellow depicts the idea that more work has to be put in whereas the red conveys the message that they are not quite ready for stepping into higher education as of now.
+Do NOT take the report as a fact since it is not an IQ test but only reflects the amount of information that has been retained from school.

-There will be a score range in the report portraying how your score can vary upon retaking the test at multiple periods in time.
-Colleges, therefore, look at the score range instead of the exact score to understand your skills better than relying on a one time test score entirely.
+There will be a score range in the report portraying how the score can vary upon retaking the test at multiple periods in time.
+Colleges, therefore, look at the score range instead of the exact score to understand the candidate’s skills better than relying on a one-time test score entirely.

-The score that you will mostly receive before graduation will be a clear indicator of skills that can be improved and skills that you already excel in.
-Taking the test earlier helps you and your teacher understand your weak points and work on them to eventually take a retest or to balance your profile with other aspects.
+The score that one will mostly receive before graduation will be a clear indicator of skills that can be improved and skills that they already excel in.
+Taking the test earlier helps the candidate and their teacher understand their weak points and work on them to eventually take a retest or to balance their profile with other aspects.